The Connecticut Retirement Security Program was created in 2016 to address the retirement savings crisis.

 Yes.
 MyCTSavings will be mandatory for employers that don’t already provide a qualified retirement savings plan benefit such as a 401(k).
-Qualified employers are those that employ five or more employees who received at least $5,000 in wages during the previous year.
+In more detail, any employer, both for-profit and nonprofit, that employs five or more employees who received at least $5,000 in wages during the previous year will be required to comply.
 However, it doesn’t have to be the state program.

 Do qualifying businesses face legal action by not complying?

-However, the plan assigns no fiduciary risk to employers and grants employers immunity with regard to investment returns, plan design, and retirement income paid to enrolled employees.
+However, the plan assigns no fiduciary risk to employers and grants employers immunity concerning investments, plan design, and retirement income paid to enrolled employees.

 Connecticut’s state-mandated retirement program: The legislation that got us here